forms13f/python-sdk/README.md

-# forms13f
-API for SEC form filings such as 13F.

-## Forms13f.com Python SDK
+# Python SDK for Forms13f.com

 This API provides access to indexed data from the EDGAR database, specifically focusing on Form 13F filings.